hansemannn/iOS-NFC-Example/README.md

 ## User Experiences
 Initial tests of another user (thanks [@tinue](https://github.com/tinue)) shown these following results:
 1. Scanning an NDEF-tag usually works once directly after rebooting the iPhone.
 From then on, it may or may not work, usually it doesn't work and another reboot is required.
-This was seen with Beta 1-4 of iOS 11.
+This was seen with
+1-4 of iOS 11.
 2. If the RFID-tag is fresh (empty), or does not contain an NDEF-tag (e.g. a credit-card), the reader times out (error 201).
 3. If the RFID-tag contains encrypted sectors, the reader throws error 200 (`readerSessionInvalidationErrorUserCanceled`).